-Field Alias -- The Field Alias option permits the operator to define an alternate name for the specified field that is to be used in the INQUIRY A field alias may be up to 31 characters long, and may be utility. composed of several words separated by single spaces.
+Field Alias Specify the Field Alias field to define an alternate name for the specified field that is used in the INQUIRY utility.
+A field alias can be up to 31 characters long, and can be composed of several words separated by single spaces.

-2.3.3 Validation Specifications
+2.3.3 Validation Specification